colinxr/junction-bank/PRDs/PRD-001-docker-infrastructure-setup.md

 ## Technical Specifications

 - PHP 8.3-FPM Alpine base
-- Nginx with FastCGI cache
+- Caddy with automatic HTTPS and HTTP/3 support
 - PostgreSQL 16 with performance tuning
 - Redis 7 with persistence configuration
 - Health checks on all containers